Special considerations: Breastfeeding mums

 Your healthcare professional can also recommend a specific kilojoule requirement and give you other advice specific to your current needs.

-When you're cleared to start losing weight, follow our special recommendations for breastfeeding mums:
+When you and your health care professional decide you're ready to start losing weight, follow our special recommendations for breastfeeding mums:

 There is no change to your weekly SmartPoints Budget.

-You can update your ‘breastfeeding status’ under Food Settings on the WW app or website.
+You can update your ‘breastfeeding status’ any time under Food Settings on the WW app or website.

 2. Monitor your weight loss carefully.